haotran-california/rust_node_blog/js_runtime_part_1.md

 }
 ```

-With the code being shown above, here are the main concepts which we will be exploring today.
+The program above has three sections.
+The `//INITIALIZE V8` section contains all of the V8 Infrastructure.
+While the `//READ FILE` and `//EXECUTE CODE` sections combined
+contain the V8 Bridge and V8 State and Memory Management.

+You'll notice that the code below is written in Rust and draws from the `rusty_v8` library.
+This is due to the ease of embedding V8 in Rust applications which is a one line download.
+In contrast embedding in C++ programs requires an extensive process.
+Many of the concepts and diagrams present in these articles will be language agonostic.

-### Main Concepts
+# Main Concepts

 1. **V8 Infrastructure: Platform, Isolate, Context**
 2. **V8 Bridge: Javascript <---> Rust**
-3. **V8 Handles & Scopes**
+3. **V8 State and Memory Management**

-The main concepts roughly map to the various sections of the program.
-V8 Infrastructure maps to the `//INITIALIZE V8` section.
-While the V8 Bridge and
-V8 Handles concepts maps to the `//READ FILE` and `//EXECUTE CODE` sections combined.
-You'll notice that the code below is written in Rust and draws from the `rusty_v8`
-library.
-This is due to the ease of embedding V8 in Rust applications which is a one line download.
-In contrast embedding in C++ programs requires an extensive process.
-If this is your first time reading Rust I encourage you to keep reading as the concepts, diagrams, and most of the writing will be language agonostic.

-## V8 Infrastructure: Platform, Isolate, and Context
+## 1. V8 Infrastructure: Platform, Isolate, and Context

 1. **Platform**
    The V8 platform is the interface that manages operating system-level resources such as threads and tasks.
 It provides the execution environment for isolates to run.